 The Members,

 Supra Pacific Management Consultancy Limited

 CIN: L74140MH1986PLC039547,

-2nd Floor, 24/563, A7, Kummenchery Plaza,

-P/319,Near Municipal Town Hall,

-Kalamassery, Ernakulam- 682033
+6/671-37, First Chakrampilly Avenue,

+Judgemukku, Thrikkakara, Ernakulam 682021

-I have conducted the Secretarial Audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by Supra Pacific Management Consultancy Limited (hereinafter called the Company), CIN: L74140MH1986PLC039547, 2nd Floor, 24/563, A7, Kummenchery Plaza, P/319,Near Municipal Town Hall, Kalamassery, Ernakulam- 682033 Secretarial Audit was conducted in a manner that provided me a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing my opinion thereon.
+I have conducted the Secretarial Audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by Supra Pacific Management Consultancy Limited (hereinafter called the Company), CIN: L74140MH1986PLC039547, 6/671-37, First Chakrampilly Avenue, Judgemukku, Thrikkakara, Ernakulam 682021 Secretarial Audit was conducted in a manner that provided me a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing my opinion thereon.

-Based on my e-verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of Secretarial Audit during Covid -19 pandemic and subsequent lockdown by the State Government, I hereby report that in my opinion, the Company has, during the audit period covering the financial year ended on 31st March,2021 complied with statutory provisions listed hereunder and also that the Company has proper Board processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on my verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of Secretarial Audit, I hereby report that in my opinion, the Company has, during the audit period covering the financial year ended on 31st March, 2022 complied with statutory provisions listed hereunder and also that the Company has proper Board processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended 31st March, 2021 according to the provisions of:
+I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended 31st March, 2022 according to the provisions of:

-- (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) The Securities Contracts (Regulation) Act,1956 (SCRA) and the Rules made thereunder; - (iii) The Depositories Act,1996 and the Regulations and Bye-laws framed thereunder; - (iv) Foreign Exchange Management Act,1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act,1992 (SEBI Act): - - (a) The Securities and Exchange Board of India (Substantial Acquisition of shares and Takeovers) Regulations,2011; - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations,2015;
+- (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) The Securities Contracts (Regulation) Act, 1956 (SCRA) and the Rules made thereunder; - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - (iv) Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings;

+(v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act,1992 (SEBI Act):-

-- (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations,2009. - (d) The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines,1999.
-(Not applicable to the Company during audit period) - (e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations,2008 (Not applicable to the Company during audit period); - (f) The Securities and Exchange Board of India (Registrars to an issue and Share Transfer Agents) Regulations ,1993 regarding the Companies Act and dealing with client; - (g) The Securities and Exchange board of India (Delisting of Equity shares) Regulations,2009 (Not applicable to the Company during audit period); and - (h) The Securities and Exchange Board of India (Buy back of Securities) Regulations, 1998 (Not applicable to the Company during audit period); - (i) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations,2015; - (vi).
-The following other laws as may be applicable specifically to the Company; - (a) The Reserve Bank of India Act, 1934. - (b) Master Direction - Non-Banking Financial Company - Systemically Important Non-Deposit taking Company and Deposit taking Company (Reserve Bank) Directions, 2016. - (c) Non-Banking Financial Companies - Corporate Governance (Reserve Bank) Directions, 2015. - (d) Master Direction- Non-Banking Financial Company Returns (Reserve Bank) Directions, 2016.
+- (a) The Securities and Exchange Board of India (Substantial Acquisition of shares and Takeovers) Regulations,2011; - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations,2015; - (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations,2009. - (d) The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines,1999.
+(Not applicable to the Company during audit period) - (e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations,2008 (Not applicable to the Company during audit period); - (f) The Securities and Exchange Board of India (Registrars to an issue and Share Transfer Agents) Regulations ,1993 regarding the Companies Act and dealing with client; - (g) The Securities and Exchange board of India (Delisting of Equity shares) Regulations,2009 (Not applicable to the Company during audit period); and - (h) The Securities and Exchange Board of India (Buy back of Securities) Regulations, 1998 (Not applicable to the Company during audit period); - (i) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations,2015;

+(vi).
+The following other laws as may be applicable specifically to the Company;

+- (a) The Reserve Bank of India Act, 1934. - (b) Master Direction - Non-Banking Financial Company - Systemically Important Non-Deposit taking Company and Deposit taking Company (Reserve Bank) Directions, 2016. - (c) Non-Banking Financial Companies - Corporate Governance (Reserve Bank) Directions, 2015. - (d) Master Direction- Non-Banking Financial Company Returns (Reserve Bank) Directions, 2016.